-The perch will be of a good quality 16mm dowel 149mm long with outer edges left square and positioned as described in diagrams ANBC1c and TC-1 to extend in line with the outer edge of the front board.
-The cutout will be a horizontal cut of 6mm and a vertical cut of 4mm meeting the horizontal cut thus removing a small block out of the bottom end of the perch.
-The vertical slot will be 4mm deep to suit 2mm diameter wire front bar.
+The perch will be of good quality 12mm dowel 149mm long with outer edges left square and positioned as described in diagrams ANBC1c and TC-1 to extend in line with the outer edge of the front board.

-The perch will be fixed either with a 1mm diameter pin with 3mm extension, or, screwed with 1/No.6 x 3/4 self tapping zinc plated, Pan/Phillips head screw.
+The perch will be fixed either with a 1mm diameter pin with 3mm extension, or, screwed with $1/No.6 \times \frac{3}{4}$ self tapping zinc plated, Pan/Phillips head screw.